A single form entry Church of England Primary linked to the Diocese of Southwell and Nottingham Multi Academy Trust

 - 10. How does the governing body involve other organisations and services (e.g. health, social care, local authority support services and voluntary organisations) in meeting the needs of pupils with special educational needs and supporting the families of such pupils?

-The academy invites and seeks advice and support from external agencies in the identification and assessment of, and provision for, pupils with SEN. The Inclusion Lead is the designated person responsible for liaising with the following:
+The academy invites and seeks advice and support from external agencies in the identification and assessment of, and provision for, pupils with SEN. The Inclusion Lead or SENCO are the designated people responsible for liaising with the following:

 Speech and Language Service